Palisades Toys: Cancellations and demise

 Problems with Palisades became evident as early as mid-2005.
-A forum poll during the prior year let fans choose a Muppet pack-in character or accessory.
+A forum poll from last year let fans choose a Muppet pack-in character or accessory.
 However, due to a growing retailer disinterest in the line, the winning item, which was a cow, would not be released.
 Later that year, The Muppet Show was canceled entirely, after which Ken Lilly had posted the tentative series 10 through 14 lineup on their message board.
-Four items of the series were released while all of the rest never passed the prototype or planning stages.
+Four items of the series were released while all of the rest never made it past the prototype or planning stages.
 These consisted of basic, Mega, and Mini figures, in addition to playsets such as the massive Muppet Theatre stage.

 In November, a press release by President Mike Horn detailed the long-standing delay on Palisades' hotly anticipated Sesame Street action figure line: